What are the Basic Terms in Accounting?

 Discount is that the deduction within the price of the products sold.
 It is offered in two ways.
 Offering deduction of an agreed percentage of asking price at the time selling goods is a method of giving the discount.
 Such a discount is called a ‘trade discount’.
 It is generally offered by manufacturers to wholesalers and by wholesalers to retailers.
 After selling the goods on a credit basis, the debtors may be given a certain deduction in the amount due in case if they pay the amount within the stipulated period or earlier.
 This deduction is given at the time of payment on the quantity payable.
 Hence, it is called a cash discount.
 Cash discount acts as an incentive that encourages prompt payment by the debtors.

 The documentary evidence in support of a transaction is understood as a voucher.
 For instance, if we buy goods for cash, we get a cash memo, if we buy on credit, we get an invoice; once we make a payment we get a receipt then on.

 It refers to the products during which the business unit is dealing, i.e. in terms of which it’s buying and selling or producing and selling.
 The items that are purchased to be used within the business aren’t called goods.
 For example, for a furniture dealer purchase of chairs and tables is termed as goods, while for others it is the furniture and is treated as an asset.
 Similarly, for a stationery merchant, stationery is goods, whereas for others it’s an item of expense (not purchases).

 Withdrawal of cash and/or goods by the owner from the business for private use is understood as drawings.
 Drawings reduce the investment of the owners.

 Creditors are persons and/or other entities who need to be paid by an enterprise an amount for providing the enterprise goods and services on credit.
-The total amount standing to the favour of such persons and/or entities on the deadline is shown within the record as sundry creditors on the liabilities side.
+The total amount standing in the favor of such persons and/or entities on the deadline are shown within the record as sundry creditors on the liabilities side.